GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First learn computer science and all the theory.
-Next develop a programming style.
-Then forget all that and just hack.
+> ### The ratio of time spent reading versus writing is well over 10 to 1.
+We are constantly reading old code as part of the effort to write new code.
 >
-> ~ *George Carrette*
+> ~ *Robert C. Martin*

 ---
 ## 🏎 Quick Facts